 7 – Organic Red Enchilada Sauce

 Sure, I make my own enchilada sauce occasionally but it’s nice to have a shortcut for quick dinners.
-Plus, this sauce tastes good, it’s low in sugar and salt, and I know all the ingredients on the label!
-Score!
+Plus, this sauce tastes good, it’s oil-free, low in sugar and salt, and I know all the ingredients on the label!
+That’s just as good as if I made the sauce myself!

 8 – Peeled Snacks Peas Please